 Formaldehyde is a colorless, flammable, strong-smelling chemical that is used in building materials and to produce many household products.
-When formaldehyde is present in the air at levels exceeding 0.1 ppm, some individuals may experience adverse effects such as watery eyes; burning sensations in the eyes, nose, and throat; coughing; wheezing; nausea; and skin irritation.
-In 1987, the U.S. Environmental Protection Agency (EPA) classified formaldehyde as a probable human carcinogen under conditions of unusually high or prolonged exposure.
-A 24 hour formaldehyde gas test can determine current indoor exposure levels.
+When formaldehyde is present in the air at levels exceeding 0.1 ppm, some individuals may experience adverse effects such as watery eyes, burning sensations in the eyes, nose and throat, coughing, wheezing, nausea and skin irritation.

-Electromagnetic Fields: (EMF) EMF is classified as a possible carcinogen; studies have concluded an association of childhood leukemia, adult cancers & miscarriages with low EMF levels in residential homes (above 4 milliGauss).
-EMF is found in all homes; levels are influenced by types & locations of appliances, electrical system, above & below ground exterior power lines.
+Electromagnetic Fields (EMF) are classified as a possible carcinogen.
+Studies have concluded an association with childhood leukemia, adult cancers and miscarriages and low EMF levels in residential homes (above 4 milliGauss).

 Specific types of coliform bacteria may be tested after a total coliform bacteria test is positive.
 These subgroups of coliform bacteria include fecal coliform and Escherichia coli or E. coli.
 Confirmation of fecal coliform bacteria or E. coli in a water system indicates recent fecal contamination, which may pose an immediate health risk.

 Coliform bacteria are often referred to as "indicator organisms" because they indicate the potential presence of disease-causing bacteria in water.
 Their presence indicates that a contamination pathway exists between a source of bacteria (surface water, septic system, animal waste, etc.) and the water supply.
 Disease-causing bacteria may use this pathway to enter the water supply.